uadmin/uadmin/docs/tutorial/part8.rst

         // Assigns a map as a string of interface to store any types of values results := []map[string]interface{}{}

-        // Fetches the ID of todo in the first parameter, second parameter as
+        // "id" - order the todo model by id
-        // false to sort in descending order, offset to 0 as a starting index
+        // false - to sort in descending order
-        // point in the third parameter, set the limit value to 5 to return
+        // 0 - start at index 0
-        // five data in the fourth parameter, calls the model in the fifth
+        // 5 - get five records
-        // parameter, and set the query and args interface as empty string
+        // &todo - todo model to execute
-        // that means it will fetch the id of the model itself uadmin.AdminPage("id", false, 0, 5, &todo, "")
+        // "" - fetch the id of the model itself uadmin.AdminPage("id", false, 0, 5, &todo, "")

         // Loop to fetch the record of todo